salesforce/omakase/readme.md

 Development
 -----------

 Before checking anything in, setup your IDE to conform to project standards.
-See and follow the instructions in the readme.md files inside of the `idea` or `eclipse` folders.
+See and follow the instructions in the readme.md files inside of the `contributing/intellij` or `contributing/eclipse` folders.

 As of right now the (strongly) preferred IDE for contribution is IntelliJ IDEA.
-This is mainly because the existing source code and style closely conforms to the idea settings included in the project.
+This is mainly because the existing source code and style closely conforms to the IntelliJ settings included in the project.
 If you use eclipse or something else then be sure to following the existing coding conventions manually if need be.

 ### Building